Juniper/nita-cli/README.md

      For a list of available commands, execute:

-    >>>>  "nita --help" or "nita -h"
+    >>>>  "nita --help" or "nita -h" or "nita ?"

-Please, review `nita --help` or `nita -h` output and look for the command you are looking for.
+Please, review `nita --help` or `nita -h` or `nita ?`output and look for the command you are looking for.
 If it is not there and you consider it should, submit a merge request to add it!
 You can always add it to your local copy if not a general purpose command!

 ### Missing description or mapped command